storacha/specs/pail.md

 # User data (any CID to any data) or shard link
 type ShardValue union {
-  | &UserData link
+  | &UserData Link
-  | ShardLinkValue list
+  | ShardLinkValue List
 } representation kinded

 # A link to another shard, and optional user data